Version 2.5, 6 April 2022

 Cookies are widely used to make websites and apps work, or work more efficiently, as well as to provide services and functionalities for users.

-We use two types of cookie on the NHS App:
+We use two types of cookie on your NHS account:

-- cookies that we need to put on your device for the NHS App to work ("strictly necessary cookies")
+- cookies that we need to put on your device for the your NHS account to work ("strictly necessary cookies")

-- optional analytic cookies to collect information about how the NHS App is used to help us improve it (sometimes referred to as "performance cookies")
+- optional analytic cookies to collect information about how your NHS account is used to help us improve it (sometimes referred to as "performance cookies")

-The first time you log in to the NHS App we also offer you the choice of accepting or declining the optional analytic cookies that help us improve its performance.
+The first time you log in we also offer you the choice of accepting or declining the optional analytic cookies that help us improve its performance.

 If you're using a public computer, make sure you: